lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 # Intro

-The goal of this document is to describe the current state of the lpnTPM communication over SPI interface and what are the further plans ins this area.
+The goal of this document is to describe the current state of the lpnTPM communication over SPI interface and what are the further plans in this area.

 ## Replacing USB CDC with SPI communication in ms-tpm-20-ref